yeasy/code_snippet/README.md

 ##getweb.sh
 Simple but powerful script, which can automatically download a website by URL and save it to local directory for offline reference.

+##json
+Example to show how to use json encoding/decoding in python.

 ##mcast
 Test the multi-cast packet sending and receiving, using a thread separately.

+##Makefile.template
+Simple template of Makefile.

 ##netlink
 Test bidirectional communication between userspace and kernelspace, using low-level netlink APIs in the userspace, and libnl APIs in the kernelspace.

+##python
+Simple codes to show how to use python libraries, e.g., regrex, encoding

 ##remoteAuth.sh
 An ssh authorized script, which enables you to login into remote host automatically without passwd inputing.